Reviews You Can Rely On

 Hip belt isn't small enough for petite users

-For the dedicated hiker who won't settle for anything less than the most comfortable technical pack, the Gregory Jade 28 offers a large capacity in a plush, supportive package, making this an easy pick to win our highest honor.
-It's comfortable straight out of the box, and you can customize the fit since the pack comes in two sizes and has an adjustable frame.
-One of our favorite features of this bag is the large, U-zip opening that made accessing our essentials a cinch.
+For the dedicated hiker who won't settle for anything less than the most comfortable technical pack, the Gregory Jade 28 offers a large capacity in a plush, supportive package, making this an easy pick as one of our favorites.
+It's comfortable straight out of the box, and you can customize that fit since the pack comes in two sizes and has an adjustable frame.
+One of its standout features is the large U-zip opening that makes accessing essentials a cinch.
+“I think this is THE bag for anyone hunting for something that can serve as more than just a single-day pack,” one tester told us.
+She points out, “The Jade 28 fits the bill for so much more, easily carrying everything I need for even quick, overnight trips.

 The Jade 28 is one of the heavier packs we've tested, but we couldn't even tell once it was on because it was so comfortable.
-Because of the larger capacity, it can be easy to overstuff.
-We recommend packing only what you need — even if there's room for more!
-But if you end up with a stuffed pack, the Jade carries light because the weight is distributed evenly to sit on your hips.
-At the end of the day, when we needed to carry a lot of layers or weight over a distance, there's no daypack more comfortable and up for the trek than the Gregory Jade 28.
-It is worth noting, however, that if you are a petite user, you may want to double-check that the hip belt will go small enough before purchasing.
-We found that with layers on, it was fine, but when hiking in just shorts and a tank, we wanted it to go a bit tighter to really hold the load of a full pack.
-If you don't need something quite so beefy and aren't concerned about having a hip belt in general, the lightweight REI Trail 25 is a great pack that is still large enough to hold a full day's hike worth of supplies.
+However, because of its larger capacity, it would be easy to overstuff it.
+We recommend packing only what you need, even if there's room for more.
+But if you should end up with a stuffed pack, it's nice to know the Jade carries light because the weight is distributed evenly to sit on your hips.
+Whenever our testers need to carry a lot of layers or weight over a single day or overnight distance, this is the one they choose.
+No other daypack has proven more comfortable and up for such treks.
+It is worth noting, however, that if you are a petite user, you may want to double-check that the hip belt will go small enough to fit your waist before purchasing.
+We found that with layers on, the sizing was fine, but when hiking in just shorts and a tank, we wanted it to pull a bit tighter to really hold the load of a full pack in place.
+If you don't need something quite so beefy and aren't concerned about having a hip belt in general, the lightweight REI Trail 25 or Gregory Juno 24L are great packs that are still large enough to hold a full day's hike worth of supplies.

 Read more: Gregory Jade 28 review